Hans Renders

-Hans Renders is a professor of history and biography theory at the University of Groningen.
-Since 2004, he is also the head of the university's "Biography Institute".
+Hans Renders is a professor of History and Theory of Biography at the University of Groningen.
+Since 2004, he is also the head of the university's "Biography Institute", as of 2024 as honorary professor.
+In 2025, Biography across the Digitized Globe.
+Essays in Honour of Hans Renders (Brill) was published under the editorship of David Veltman and Daniel Meister.

 Career

-Currently, Renders is an editor at the magazines Le Temps des Médias; Quaerendo.
+Currently, Renders is board member of the journals Le Temps des Médias; Quaerendo.
 A Quarterly Journal from the Low Countries and ZL.
 Literair-historisch tijdschrift.
 From 2004 to 2015, he was a critic for OVT, a radio program of Dutch public broadcasting channel VPRO.
-In addition, since 1988, he has been a critic for Dutch newspapers Het Parool and Vrij Nederland.
-Furthermore, he supplied until 2017 monthly reviews of biographies for Historisch Nieuwsblad, chairs Biography Portal of the Netherlands, is vice-president of The Biography Society/La Société de Biography, and was from 2010 to 2018 a board member of Biographer's International Organization.
+In addition, since 1987, he has been a critic for Dutch newspapers Het Parool (1987-2025) and Vrij Nederland.
+Furthermore, he supplied until 2017 reviews of biographies for Historisch Nieuwsblad, chairs Biography Portal of the Netherlands, is vice-president of The Biography Society/La Société de Biography, and was from 2010 to 2018 a board member of Biographer's International Organization.
+Since 2025 he is book reviewer for EW Magazine.